Black Prophecy: Gameplay

 Black Prophecy was action-oriented, focusing on player versus player (PvP) and player versus environment (PvE) combat.
 The players were able to receive missions from the various characters or hub terminals.
 Up to ten players could form a team and participate in team missions, which typically had an increased difficulty and better rewards compared to the solo missions.
 There were no bonuses for PvP combat other than the PvP mission rewards.
 The only death penalty was a stacking debuff to some of the ship's stats, which lasted for 5 minutes.
 After being destroyed, player ships left no wrecks and were instantly resurrected.
 Players retained all the items that were in their ship's inventory before death.

 Players gained levels by getting experience from completing various missions.
 Each new level added points, which players allocated to increase the stats of their choice.
 Each stat determined the maximum level of equipment a player could use.
-The points could also be allocated in tactics stat, which allowed players to perform various combat maneuvers, such as U-turn and speed boost.
+The points could also be allocated to a tactics stat, which allowed players to perform various combat maneuvers, such as a U-turn or a speed boost.
 Common items could be bought from the NPC dealers, which were present on most stations, but more advanced items could only be looted from enemies or crafted by players.

 The game had no way to automate the trading process between players, it had neither an auction nor a market - the only way to trade for the players was to agree to meet in a certain place and transfer items and currency manually through the trading window.